edimaudo/Python-projects/portfolio/car/readme.md

 The data set has 1728 rows and 7 columns in which car attributes such as price and technology are described across 6 attributes such as "Buying Price", "Maintenance", and "Safety" etc. There are multiple alternatives under each of the 6 attributes.
 Car's acceptability, the seventh attribute, is the outcome variable.

-This data set is recommended for learning and practicing your skills in **classification modelling techniques**.
-Feel free to explore the data set with multiple classification methods.
 The Following data dictionary gives more details on this data set:

 ---